willkg/blog/posts/mozilla/switch_to_dependabot.rst

    I had to ask Greg to remove my projects from pyup.

-   I wouldn't suggest proceeding until your project has been removed from pyup.
+   I wouldn't suggest proceeding until you've removed your project from pyup.
    Otherwise, it's possible you'll get PRs from pyup and dependabot for the same updates.